ignaciobrizuela/megachess/README.md

 * Python 3.

 ## Rules
-- The rules are the same as a in a regular chess, except that instead of crown a pawn in the opposite side of the board pawns crown in the middle squares.
+- The rules are the same as a in a regular chess, except that instead of crown a pawn in the opposite side of the board, pawns crown in the middle squares.

 - The board is 16x16 squares.
 So, now there are the quadruple of pieces.

 ![board](https://user-images.githubusercontent.com/40641262/100382354-f0e78900-2ff9-11eb-96c1-bbbecb35b228.png)

-_This is a board picture_

 - There is no check or checkmate.

 - There are 100 moves for color, 200 in total.

-- The game is over when one color capture all rival pieces o when the amount of movements reach 0.
+- The game is over when one color capture all rival pieces or when the amount of movements reaches 0.

 - Win who get more points.